ghi59/floating-mini-panel/README.md

 1. What is changed in all modes:

   - The `Mini Panel` is added (TopChrome) to the system.

   - Unredirection is disabled.

   - Custom Hotkey Handlers for DateMenu and Quicksettings menus.

   - SourceActor for DateMenu and Quicksettings menus.

   - ArrowAlignment for DateMenu and Quicksettings menus.

   - Bottom padding for menus (globally via CSS).

 2. What is changed additionally in permanent mode:

   - PanelBox is moved out of the visible screen area and vice versa.

   - Panel is hidden respectively shown.

 3. What is changed additionally in automatic mode:

   - Nothing.
+4. What is changed additionally for System-, Extension- and App-Indicators:

+  - SourceActor for menus.

+  - ArrowAlignment menus.

 ---